iamunr4v31/git-create/README.md

     1. Python
         1.1 PyGithub

-## Create folder as said in createRepo or update path of the same to chromedriver
+## Create folder as said in createRepo
 **Installing createProject**

 Install using the given command after cloning, make sure to update the cred.py in the git_create folder before installing